 Year 10: ‘Beyond the Gates’

-In Year 10, students participate in our 20-day ‘Beyond the Gates’ programme.
+In Year 10, students participate in our 20-day ‘Beyond the Gates’ program.
 Students journey from the Ross Gates on campus to Australia’s highest mainland peak, Mt Kosciuszko by bushwalking, white water rafting and mountain biking through Victoria’s and NSW’s alpine environment.
 The six themes of journey, identity, discovery, collaboration, spirit and challenge provide a framework for students as they embrace challenges and work alongside their peers.

-LG Robertson Society
+Leslie Gladstone Robertson (LGR) Society